-The Teacher - Donna Campanelli
+The Teacher - Kadam Donna Campanelli

-Donna is the Resident Teacher at Vajra Light Center.
+Kadam Donna is the Resident Teacher at Vajra Light Center.
 She has been studying and practicing Kadampa Buddhism for over 22 years and is a close disciple of Venerable Geshe Kelsang Gyatso.
-As a wife and mother of three, Donna delights in applying Dharma wisdom to her own challenges as a suburban mom.
+As a wife and mother of three, Kadam delights in applying Dharma wisdom to her own challenges as a suburban mom.
 She is a wonderful example of Modern Buddhism – Dharma integrated into daily life.
-With skill and enthusiasm, humor and kindness, Donna shows her students how to transform day-to-day difficulties into a meaningful life.
+With skill and enthusiasm, humor and kindness, Kadam Donna shows her students how to transform day-to-day difficulties into a meaningful life.

 How Much Will It Cost?